 All seminars commence at 6pm Wednesday evenings, and are held at the Pilgrim House Conference Centre in the city.
-Cost is $25 per session for UAA members ($80 for the four sessions) or $30 per session for non-members ($100 for the four sessions)
+Cost is $25 per session (UAA members) or $30 per session for non-members.

 Further information, bookings and ticket purchase at www.urbanagriculture.org.au/city-of-food-series/

-Urban Agriculture Australia is convening again to develop an urban food growing display and associated information sessions at Floriade 2014 (13 September – 12 October 2014).
+But before that, check out Urban Agriculture Australia‘s urban food growing display and associated information sessions at Floriade 2014 (13 September – 12 October 2014).